White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders: Publications

+In September 2011, the Initiative produced a Guide to Federal Agency Resources.

+In May 2014, the Initiative published the Report from the President's Advisory Commission on Asian Americans and Pacific Islanders titled "Building the American Mosaic."
+The report communicates the current role of commissioners and also offers recommendations to federal departments and agencies in building a stronger federal infrastructure for AAPIs.

 The FY 2016-2017 federal Agency Plans incorporating a strategic outline for addressing AAPI needs are publicly available on the Initiative website.

 The Initiative also highlights the yearly progress federal departments and agencies have made in attaining agency plan benchmarks and goals.
 It has also released a report of its own accomplishments over the past four years.

-In September 2011, the Initiative produced a Guide to Federal Agency Resources.

-In May 2014, the Initiative published the Report from the President's Advisory Commission on Asian Americans and Pacific Islanders titled "Building the American Mosaic."
-The report communicates the current role of commissioners and also offers recommendations to federal departments and agencies in building a stronger federal infrastructure for AAPIs.

 In May 2021, the Initiative compiled several resources for AAPI and NH communities on its website.

 In January 2025, the Initiative published "Rising Together," its final report to the President outlining the impacts of the Initiative's work and updates from 29 federal agencies.
 The report also included the President's Advisory Commission's final report, "Amplify Our Voice to Advance Equity Now," which contains 86 recommendations.